interrogator/corpkit/README.md

 The idea is to run the tools from an [IPython Notebook](http://ipython.org/notebook.html), but you could also operate the toolkit from the command line if you wanted to have less fun.

 The most comprehensive use of `corpkit` to date has been for an investigation of the word *risk* in The New York Times, 1963&ndash;2014.
-The repository for that project is [here](https://www.github.com/interrogator/risk); the Notebook demonstrating the use of `corpkit` can be best viewed via [NBviewer](http://nbviewer.ipython.org/github/interrogator/risk/blob/master/risk.ipynb).
+The repository for that project is [here](https://www.github.com/interrogator/risk); the Notebook demonstrating the use of `corpkit` can be viewed via [GitHub](https://github.com/interrogator/risk/blob/master/risk.ipynb) or [NBviewer](http://nbviewer.ipython.org/github/interrogator/risk/blob/master/risk.ipynb).

 ### Key features